aws/amazon-chime-sdk-android/README.md

 #### Use case 6.
 Add an observer to receive the updated device list.

-Add `DeviceChangeObserver` to receive callback when new audio device is connected or audio device has been disconnected.
-For instance, if a bluetooth audio device is connected, `onAudioDeviceChanged` is called with the device list including the headphone.
+Add a `DeviceChangeObserver` to receive a callback when a new audio device connects or when an audio device disconnects. `onAudioDeviceChanged` includes an updated device list.

 ```kotlin
 val observer = object: DeviceChangeObserver {